 Tampa Military Divorce Attorneys

 Many issues in a divorce are more complicated when one or both spouses are active duty military.
-If your divorce involves military issues, an experienced Tampa Military Divorce Attorneys like Scott Davis and Cara Powell should represent you in court.
+If your divorce involves military issues, an experienced attorney who is Board Certified in Marital & Family Law, such as Scott Davis, should represent you in court.

 Jurisdictional Issues